The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

-Many of our Seedbox clients choose Deluge as their favorite client since it’s reliable, convenient and very easy to use.
+Once you learn to optimize Deluge like a pro, you can quickly turn it from a simple, light BitTorrent client into the most robust torrenting tools out there.
+Many of our Seedbox clients choose Deluge as their favorite client since it’s reliable, convenient, and easy to use.

 Table of contents

 - What is Deluge?

 - Where to Download Deluge?

 - Optimizing User Experience.